Missing Malaysia plane MH370: What we know

 On 26 June, officials announced a new 60,000 sq km search area some 1,800 km west of Perth.
-The operation will begin in August with detailed mapping of the sea bed.
+This phase of the operation started in August with detailed mapping of the sea bed.

 In August, Australia's Deputy Prime Minister Warren Truss said that areas on the southern part of the refined search field in the Indian Ocean were "of particular interest and priority".

-Fugro Survey, the Dutch company contracted by the Australian authorities to lead the deep sea investigation, anticipates this search to take up to twelve months.Who was on board?
+Fugro Survey, the Dutch company contracted by the Australian authorities to lead the deep sea investigation, said that the search could take up to 12 months.2015

 The 12 crew members were all Malaysian, led by pilots Captain Zaharie Ahmed Shah, 53 and 27-year-old co-pilot Fariq Abdul Hamid.